Password Management System FAQ

 Your new password must meet the following requirements:

-- Your password is case sensitive e.g. 'a' is not the same as 'A'.
+- A password is case sensitive, e.g. "a" is not the same as "A".

-- Your password cannot be based on your username (e.g. abc123) or your real name (e.g. jo bloggs).
+- A password cannot be based on your username (e.g. abc123) or your real name (e.g. jciti01) or any other personal information.

 These rules are necessary to allow you to choose a password that is (hopefully) easy for you to remember but hard for someone to guess or crack.